paulocf92/rs-bootcamp-challenges/gonode/challenge2/README.md

 - Sucrase + Nodemon;
 - ESLint + Prettier + EditorConfig;
-- Sequelize (use either PostgresSQL or MySQL);
+- Sequelize (use either PostgreSQL or MySQL);

 This challenge marks the beginning of a new project within the bootcamp.
 It will be slowly developed until the bootcamp journey's end; by that point we're expected to have a full app with back-end, front-end and mobile.

 ## Application

-This app aggregates events for developers and will be called Metapp.
+This app aggregates events for developers and will be called Meetapp.
 In this first challenge we're tasked to create a few basic features learned throughout this module.

 ## Features